 At any time after we become eligible to file a registration statement on Form S-3, the holders of at least 30% of the registrable securities then outstanding will be entitled to request to have such shares registered by us on a Form S-3 registration statement.
 These Form S-3 registration rights are subject to other specified conditions and limitations, including the condition that the anticipated aggregate offering price, net of certain selling expenses, is at least \$5.0 million.
 Upon receipt of this request, the holders of registrable securities will each be entitled to participate in this registration.
-Upon the completion of this offering and the concurrent private placement, an aggregate of 11,876,837 shares of common stock will be entitled to these Form S-3 registration rights.
+An aggregate of 28,301,906 shares of common stock will be entitled to these Form S-3 registration rights.